RollingHillsAnalytics/python-utilities/README.md

 # python-utilities
-Random set of Python utilities to be used in other scripts and projects.
+Set of various Python utilities to be used in other scripts and projects.